Table of contents

 Other, noncancerous conditions, such as an enlarged prostate, may cause similar symptoms.
 They may also be associated with things unrelated to cancer like a bladder infection.

-As with all cancers, prostate cancer is caused by changes in the DNA that allow prostate cells to grow too quickly.
+As with all cancers, changes in the DNA that allow prostate cells to grow too quickly cause the disease.
 These changes are either in oncogenes, which help cells grow and divide or tumor suppressor genes, which keep cell growth under control.

 Age: The chance of being diagnosed increases rapidly after age 50